xuetao666/625_Group5/README.md

 * Remove all levels(factor) == 1 variable/constant variable for each year period
 * After selection by year, we first select that variables that have a higher than 50% coverage rate, then exclude the variables that have overall missingness more than 10,000.
 * Complete cases was kept in the final model.

-## 2.3 Selection of Variables
-### 2.3.1 Response Variable
-Diabetes was defined as “Doctor told you have diabetes”(named as DIQ010 in the NHANES dataset).
+* Diabetes was defined as “Doctor told you have diabetes”(named as DIQ010 in the NHANES dataset).
 1 refers to Yes, 2 refers to No, 3 refers to Borderline, 7 refers to Refused, 9 refers to don’t know.
 Yes and Borderline were combined as “Yes”, 7, 9 and NA were excluded from the analysis.
 The variable was then releveled to 0 and 1: 1 being Yes and 0 being No.

-### 2.3.2 Oversampling the minority group by Synthetic Minority Oversampling Technique:
-After conducting basic EDA of the response variabels, we found that the ratio of observations haivng or not having diabetes is 1:11, which leads to a severe imbalanced data problem.
-To deal with the imbalanced data issue, Synthetic Minority Oversampling Technique (SMOTE) was used.
-SMOTE is a commonly used method to oversample the observations in the minority group.
-In SMOTE, the k-nearest neighbors of each observation in the minority group are obtained by calculating the Euclidian distance between each observation and the other samples in the minority group.

-### 2.3.3 Selection of Prediction Vatiables

-* To keep our test data clean and prevent test data being mixed with training data, the SMOTE technique was only used in the training data.
-We separated the training data set and test data set first and then apply SMOTE to the training data set.

 ## 2.3 Analysis Approach

-Following analysis approach was taken for the overall analysis
+The following analysis approach was taken for the overall analysis

 ```{r, echo=FALSE, results='hide', message=FALSE, warning=FALSE}
 rm(list=ls(all=TRUE))  #same to clear all in stata